Eurovision Young Dancers 1987: Location

-Schlosstheater Schwetzingen (Schwetzingen palace theater), a court theater in Schwetzingen, Baden-Württemberg, Germany was the host venue for the 1987 edition of the Eurovision Young Dancers.
+Schlosstheater Schwetzingen (Schwetzingen palace theater), a court theater in Schwetzingen, Baden-Württemberg, Germany was the host venue for the 1987 edition of Eurovision Young Dancers.

 The historic building, opened in 1753, is part of Schloss Schwetzingen and since 1952 the principal venue of the Schwetzingen Festival.
 It is also called Hoftheater (court theater), Hofoper (court opera), and Comoedienhaus (comedy house).
 The frequently applied name Rokokotheater (Rococo theater) is misleading, because it shows also neoclassical elements, added in 1762.

 Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

 The interval act was Arne Fagerholt who performed Kjersti Alveberg's production Spirits.